Organic Integration and its required elements for growth

 People lead OI

-People ultimately behold the choice to be motivated or not.
+People ultimately choose whether to be motivated or not.
 They also control the energy required to achieve growth.

 The faster pace of change today inevitably enforces some technology requirements into this creative process, such as: